-The Group's operating profit amounted to MSEK 267.0 (241.5).
-Net interest income amounted to MSEK 379.9 (380.3).
-The development of net interest income is primarily explained by a continued severe competitive situation.
+The Company's operating profit amounted to MSEK 221.2 (223.0).

+Net interest income development, MSEK 327.4 (338.3), is primarily explained by a continued severe competitive situation.
 Among other things, Landshypotek has reduced the margins on the gradually growing adjustable rate lending, and also improved the rebate terms for large-volume borrowing.

-Operating expenses amounted to MSEK 151.9 (160.8).
-The lower cost level is explained primarily by lower IT costs, as the previous year was burdened with, among other things, costs for adapting the Company's loan system to euro currency and a new millennium.
+Operating expenses amounted to MSEK 133.6 (137.7).
+The lower cost level is explained primarily by lower IT costs, as the previous year was burdened with, among other things, costs for adapting the Company's loan system to euro currency.
 Operating expenses include an allocation to Landshypotek's profit sharing foundation in the amount of MSEK 1.8 (1.7).

 Customers' payment ability, coupled with strong demand for agricultural property, has meant that the credit risks in the business are still low.
 Some of the provisions for loan losses previously set aside have therefore been reversed.
-The year's net expense for loan losses was MSEK +8.2 (-4.9), of which MSEK +1.9 (-3.6) refers to Landshypotek AB.
+The year's net expense for loan losses was MSEK +8.2 (4.9), of which +1.9 (3.6) refers to Landshypotek.